-Day by day technology is revolutionising the automobile industry and today, in some cars, there are no CD players at all.
-Instead, users can access music and much more on the go through advanced infotainment systems but while these high-tech systems are certainly popular, driverless vehicles are quickly taking the lead as a hot topic.
-With industry leaders such as Honda featuring more than 50 technologies that work to keep drivers safe on the road regardless of where they are heading to, we’re taking a further look at how different technologies are revolutionising the automobile industry.
+Day by day technology is revolutionising the automobile industry, and today, in some cars, there are no CD players at all.
+Instead, users can access music and much more on the go through advanced infotainment systems.
+Still, while these high-tech systems are certainly popular, driverless vehicles are quickly taking the lead as a hot topic.
+With industry leaders such as Honda featuring more than 50 technologies that work to keep drivers safe on the road regardless of where they are heading, we’re taking a further look at how different technologies are revolutionising the automobile industry.

 Having proven successful, the concept of driverless and autonomous vehicles is becoming increasingly popular amongst individuals of all ages.
-As a result, in coming years, driverless vehicles will receive a much stronger push, and with technologies such as self-parking and adaptive cruise control being tested as we write, we could soon see these features becoming a standard feature in the automobile industry!
+As a result, in the coming years, driverless vehicles will receive a much stronger push.
+With technologies such as self-parking and adaptive cruise control being tested as we write, we could soon see these features become a standard feature in the automobile industry!

 Shared Transportation Services

-Whilst the mode of transport will visibly differ in cities across the globe, particularly where traffic and pollution is high, even though car sales are expected to grow by volume, growth rate is predicted to decrease.
-According to experts, a part of private vehicle sales will decline, and the demand for shared vehicles will rise.
+Whilst the mode of transport will visibly differ in cities across the globe, particularly where traffic and pollution are high, even though car sales are expected to grow by volume, the growth rate is predicted to decrease.
+According to experts, private vehicle sales will decline, and the demand for shared vehicles will rise.
 With carpooling becoming increasingly popular, soon enough shared transportation services may become the industry’s focus.

 Open Source 3D Printing For Better Costs

-Slowly but surely, 3D printing on an industrial scale is catching up, and the automobile industry is certainly one that will be able to utilize the astounding benefits – and we’re here for it!
-In coming years, car makers could find greater value in money constructing components through 3D printing processes, opening up an array of never-thought-about-before opportunities.
+Slowly but surely, 3D printing on an industrial scale is catching up.
+The automobile industry will certainly be able to utilize the astounding benefits – and we’re here for it!
+In the coming years, carmakers could find greater value in money constructing components through 3D printing processes, opening up an array of never-thought-about-before opportunities.

-Even though the idea of smartphones being connected to the in-car infotainment system is nothing new, in-car connectivity is now being integrated into a number of vehicle categories, including low-cost city hatchbacks.
-Businesses across the globe have created their own platforms enabling users to connect their smartphone with the car, making their devices the hub for information, utility and entertainment alike.
-Google, for example, has created the Android Auto, and Apple has created CarPlay, allowing users to access the system directly through their vehicles dashboard touchscreen.
+Even though the idea of smartphones being connected to the in-car infotainment system is nothing new, in-car connectivity is now being integrated into several vehicle categories, including low-cost city hatchbacks.
+Businesses worldwide have created their own platforms enabling users to connect their smartphone with the car, making their devices the hub for information, utility and entertainment alike.
+For example, Google has created the Android Auto, and Apple has created CarPlay, allowing users to access the system directly through their vehicles dashboard touchscreen.

 Today, a car is no longer just a car.
 With the rise of digital disruption, cars have become communicative instruments, enabling even more collection between vehicles and everything traffic-related.
 This feature enables drivers to keep up to date with the latest happenings on the road, making it significantly easier to plan journeys and avoid traffic, including traffic caused by motor accidents.